Qarik-Group/runbooks/vault_and_safe.md

 ## Target and Authenticate to a Vault

 Before you can access Vault, you must first target and authenticate to it using Safe.

+Easiest way to do this is with `genesis do my-env target`.
+Give it the token that was generated on init to target and authenticate to the vault.

+If the vault is not apart of a genesis deployment, you can do this manually as well.
 You need to know the IP address or fully-qualified domain name of your Vault server, whether it is using HTTPS (recommended) or HTTP, and if it has a self-signed certificate.

 To find the Vault IP addresses from BOSH, you can run the following command: